Equation For Intersection Of Two Lines

 [ x^* = \frac{b_2 - b_1}{m_1 - m_2}, ]

 and the y‑coordinate follows from either line’s equation.
-In practice, remember to check for special cases—parallel, coincident, or vertical lines—to avoid division by zero or misinterpretation.
-Mastering this technique opens the door to solving more complex systems, optimizing designs, and understanding the geometry underlying countless real‑world problems Worth knowing..
+Remember to check for special cases—parallel, coincident, or vertical lines—to avoid division by zero or misinterpretation.
+Mastering this technique opens the door to solving more complex systems, optimizing designs, and understanding the geometry underlying countless real‑world problems The details matter here.
+And it works..